 Step 5: Seal

 Opti-Seal served as a nice drying aid on the previous step but it got diluted with the leftover ONR on the surface.
 The final step on the body panels is to use Opti-Seal again as a top finishing layer by itself with a fresh towel.
 I'm currently experimenting with Optimum Opti-Coat Hyper Seal to see if the results are any better than Opti-Seal.
 It's slightly thicker in consistency (perhaps similar to WD-40) so I'm hoping the protection will last longer.
-At $30 per 16 oz. bottle, it better increase my drag coefficiency and not just this "more gloss and slickness" song-and-dance that Optimum is marketing.
+At $30 per 16 oz. bottle, it better decrease my drag coefficiency and not just this "more gloss and slickness" song-and-dance that Optimum is marketing.
 Time will tell if it's just a re-labeled, marked-up version of Opti-Seal with an upscale-looking bottle and if suckers like me are getting taken to the bank.

 Tip: Water spots